PlaceholderLabs/rnr/README.md

 - If you're building ***for*** Windows, [MinGW-w64](https://www.mingw-w64.org/) is the preferred toolset of choice.
 - If you're building ***on*** Windows, you may use a platform such as [MSYS2](https://www.msys2.org/), which provides an all-in-one environment for running MinGW or GCC.

-Additionally, you must also acquire the content folder of the Roblox client you would like to use its resources from and place it in the root of the repository.
+Additionally, you must also acquire the `content` folder of the Roblox client you would like to use its resources from and place it in the root of the repository.
 Proprietary Roblox assets are not included with RNR.

 Finally, you may run `cmake --build .` in the path of the folder you've cloned the repository to so that you may configure and then finally build RNR.

 # License
-RNR is licensed under two separate licenses:
+RNR-PLH is licensed under two separate licenses:
-- All of RNR, with the sole exception of the engine, is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.txt).
+- All of RNR-PLH, with the sole exception of the engine, is re-licensed from upstream under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.txt).
 - The RNR engine itself is licensed under the [Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt) license.

-Copies of both licenses have been bundled with RNR.
+Copies of both licenses have been bundled with RNR-PLH.

 RNR uses the [Luau](https://luau-lang.org/) language and code, developed by Roblox Corporation.
 Luau is copyright (c) 2019-2022 Roblox Corporation and copyright (c) 1994–2019 Lua.org, PUC-Rio.

-This repository hosts no proprietary Roblox assets.
-RNR is not associated with Roblox Corporation in any way, shape, or form.
+RNR is not associated with, does not deal with, not approved by, not a subsidy of, or otherwise part of Roblox Corporation in any way, shape, or form.